allenai/hyperdecoders/README.md

 ## Installation

-Install pytorch (1.10.1 recommended).
+Install pytorch (1.10 recommended).
 Install required packages, preferably in a virtualenv: `pip install -r requirements.txt`.

 Navigate into the `hyperformer` directory, and then you can run any configuration with `python finetune_trainer.py configs/<config>`.

+For example, for GLUE, the Hyperdecoder model can be run with `python finetune_trainer.py configs/glue_ablations/glue_manual_generated.json`.

 ## Evaluation